AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-315-->

-*  {{ site.data.var.ee }} no longer throws an error when you flush the images cache while simultaneously loading images on the storefront.
+*  Adobe Commerce no longer throws an error when you flush the images cache while simultaneously loading images on the storefront.

 ### Import/export